ankumpetvimala/SOAL-ASSESSMENT-/README.md

-# SOAL-ASSESSMENT DEVOPS
+# Laravel App

+## Overview

+This project automates the provisioning of a server and deployment of a Laravel application using a Bash script.
+It installs all necessary packages and configures PHP, Nginx, MariaDB, Node.js, and other dependencies.

+---

+## 🖥️ Server Specifications

-1.Create a VM on the laptop/Cloud provider with the following specifications:
+1. Create a VM on the laptop/Cloud provider with the following specifications:

-   a.1 vCPU
+- **CPU**: 1 vCPU

-   b.RAM 2GB

-   c.Storage 30GB

-### 1. Create a VM with Specified Specifications
+- **RAM**: 2 GB
+- **Disk**: 30 GB
+- **OS**: Ubuntu 20.04
+- **Timezone**: Asia/Jakarta

+---

 #### Using AWS:
 1. *Launch an Instance*: